Adjibousso/Capstone/frontend/README.md

 create donation page
-install stripe to allow card payment style pages , delete things I started and was not able to finish
+install stripe to allow card payment style pages , delete things I started and was not able to finish I was trying to make the search bar active, and display whatever the user searched for but I finally did it with the (if else if) for a few words (country names)

+style again